Edwin Howard Armstrong: Superheterodyne circuit

 The United States entered WWI in April 1917.
 Later that year, Armstrong was commissioned as a captain in the U.S. Army Signal Corps, and assigned to a laboratory in Paris, France to help develop radio communication for the Allied war effort.
 He returned to the US in the autumn of 1919, after being promoted to the rank of Major.
 (During both world wars, Armstrong gave the US military free use of his patents.)

 During this period, Armstrong's most significant accomplishment was the development of a "supersonic heterodyne" – soon shortened to "superheterodyne" – radio receiver circuit.
 This circuit made radio receivers more sensitive and selective and is used extensively today.
 The key feature of the superheterodyne approach is the mixing of the incoming radio signal with a locally generated, different frequency signal within a radio set.
 That circuit is called the mixer.
 The result is a fixed, unchanging intermediate frequency, or I.F. signal which is easily amplified and detected by following circuit stages.
 In 1919, Armstrong filed an application for a US patent of the superheterodyne circuit which was issued the next year.
 This patent was subsequently sold to Westinghouse.
 The patent was challenged, triggering another patent office interference hearing.
 Armstrong ultimately lost this patent battle; although the outcome was less controversial than that involving the regeneration proceedings.

 The challenger was Lucien Lévy of France who had worked developing Allied radio communication during WWI.
 He had been awarded French patents in 1917 and 1918 that covered some of the same basic ideas used in Armstrong's superheterodyne receiver.
 AT&T, interested in radio development at this time, primarily for point-to-point extensions of its wired telephone exchanges, purchased the US rights to Lévy's patent and contested Armstrong's grant.
 The subsequent court reviews continued until 1928, when the District of Columbia Court of Appeals disallowed all nine claims of Armstrong's patent, assigning priority for seven of the claims to Lévy, and one each to Ernst Alexanderson of General Electric and Burton W. Kendall of Bell Laboratories.

 Although most early radio receivers used regeneration Armstrong approached RCA's David Sarnoff, whom he had known since giving a demonstration of his regeneration receiver in 1913, about the corporation offering superheterodynes as a superior offering to the general public.
 (The ongoing patent dispute was not a hindrance, because extensive cross-licensing agreements signed in 1920 and 1921 between RCA, Westinghouse and AT&T meant that Armstrong could freely use the Lévy patent.)
 Superheterodyne sets were initially thought to be prohibitively complicated and expensive as the initial designs required multiple tuning knobs and used nine vacuum tubes.
-In conjunction with RCA engineers, Armstrong developed a simpler, less costly design.
+In conjunction with Harry Houck and RCA engineers, Armstrong developed a simpler, less costly design.
 RCA introduced its superheterodyne Radiola sets in the US market in early 1924, and they were an immediate success, dramatically increasing the corporation's profits.
 These sets were considered so valuable that RCA would not license the superheterodyne to other US companies until 1930.